thetensor-space/thetensor-space.github.io/_posts/2020-02-07-Whitney-Tensor.md

 ---
 # Uses this html: "_layout/post.html" as a template.
 layout: post
-title:  The Whitney Tensor Product
+title:  Whitney Tensor Product $\otimes$ done different
 # (Optional) Used to sort posts, not supported as of writing this.
 categories: [ Articles ]
 ---